saung3/Orcaella-brevirostris/Data/Irrawaddy dolphin 35 sequences.md

 - Kelly Robertson: Southwest Fisheries Science Center, National Oceanic and Atmospheric Administration, La Jolla, California, USA

 ## Dataset Summary
 This dataset compromises of Irrawaddy dolphin Sequences (n=35) with base pair length of 268bp.
 These sequences were chosen because of good reads and consensus identity from 77 sequences.
-These sequences have been cleaned to display only exon 2 of the DQB locus.
+These sequences have been cleaned to display whole exon 2 of the DQB locus.

 ## Data Format
 All the data are DNA sequences in standard FASTA files.

 ## Curation Rationale
-This dataset was created to combine all the MHCIIDQB Alleles in one standard FASTA file for easier application on IQ tree tool of CIPRES.
-There has been a lack of information to determine the evolutionary aspect of the MHCIIDQB gene among cetaceans.
-Past studies have hypothesized the maintenance of functional MHC genes across cetaceans.
-Comparing MHCIIDQB gene with all the other cetaceans using a phylogeny will give a visual model on how DQB alleles evolve and diverge over time.
+Previous research has found only one version of DQB allele using just one individual (Hayashi et al. 2003).
+Using a larger sample size increases the likelihood of detecting more MHCIIDQB alleles that has not been detected in a smaller sample size.
+Investigating multiple populations across the habitat range aids in assessing the difference in genetic variation between populations.
+More importantly, the findings will hint the immune health of the Irrawaddy dolphin across its subpopulation.

 ## Irrawaddy dolphin exon 2 DQB sequences. (n=35)
 Malaysia_1